minhquan23102000/software-development-prompt-store/README.md

 3. **Development Planning**: Leverage the `planner.md` template to break the implementation into logical phases with integrated testing
 4. **Codebase Structure**: Follow the `init-codebase-structure.md` guidelines to establish an optimal code organization
 5. **AI Integration**: Utilize the `rules-generation.md` template to create AI agent rules for consistent coding practices
+6. **Existing Codebase Analysis**: Use the `generate-code-base-knowledge.md` guide to create comprehensive documentation for existing projects
+7. **Development Workflow**: Follow the structured process in cursor/flow with READ_PLAN → WRITE → TEST → DOCUMENT phases

 ## Benefits